Orzo Pasta Salad (with Pesto)

 – Wendy

 This pesto orzo is truly simplicity at its best, and I absolutely love this multipurpose recipe because you can eat it as a meal on its own or as a side for just about anything.
 Truly, it’s so simple, yet bursting with fresh flavor, and I love using my easy homemade pesto to really take the flavors over the top.
 However to save time and effort, store-bought pesto also works equally well.
-In fact, it works with any pesto you have on hand, including sun dried tomato pesto (um, yum!)
-If you are using store-bought pesto, I added a little lemon juice and balsamic vinegar to this recipe freshen up all the flavors of a store-bought pesto.

 - Orzo pasta: I love how the orzo absorbs the sauce, however you can use any small pasta shape you like like macaroni, ditalini, or fusilli.
 For a gluten free version of this recipe, use your favorite gluten free pasta.

 - Toasted pine nuts: I know pipe nuts are expensive, but I just love how they mimic the shape of the orzo and add a little crunch.
 You could use toasted, slivered almonds instead, or any toasted nut you want.
-For a nut free version of this recipe, leave the nuts out and replace the pesto with my nut-free and dairy-free pesto.

 - Small mozzarella balls: If you cannot find small mozzarella balls, you can use large ones chopped into bite-size pieces.
 You could leave these out if you want, but they do add protein and heartiness to the dish.
 Or you could replace the mozzarella with crumbled feta cheese.
-For a dairy free and vegan version of this recipe, use dairy free feta and my nut-free and dairy-free pesto.

-20-Minute Pesto Orzo Pasta Salad (w/ Tomatoes)
+Orzo Pasta Salad (with Pesto)

 Ingredients